datons/CC/README.md

 Find all FDA-approved drugs for hypertension
 ```

+**Referencing MCP tools in chat**

+You can hint or instruct the assistant to use a specific MCP server or its tools by prefixing the server short name with a hash (`#`) anywhere in your message.
+Examples:

+- `#pubmed` — ask the assistant to use PubMed MCP tools for searches and analysis.
+- `#openfda` — ask the assistant to use OpenFDA MCP tools for FDA data.

+Placing the tag at the start of your message (for example, `#pubmed Search for recent CRISPR publications`) makes the intent explicit, but it also works anywhere in the text.

 ## MCP Servers Included

+**Adding MCP Servers in VS Code**

+Follow these steps to register the included MCP servers with your editor so GitHub Copilot Chat (or other MCP-capable extensions) can communicate with them:

+1. **Open Command Palette:** Press `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (macOS).
+2. **Run Add MCP Server:** Type `MCP: Add MCP Server` (or `Add MCP Server`) and select the command.
+3. **Choose Connection Type:** When prompted for the connection, choose `stdio`.
+e. **Provide Command:** When prompted for the command to launch the server, paste the following pattern, replacing `{path}` with the full path to the server start script or entry point:
+5. **Select Target:** When prompted for the target/where to register the server, choose **`Workspace`** so the server is registered for this repository.

+    ```bash
+    bash -c "{path}"
+    ```

+    Examples:

+   - PubMed (Python, using virtualenv):
+      ```bash
+      bash -c "source /workspaces/CC/mcp-servers/pubmearch/.venv/bin/activate && python -m pubmearch.server"
+      ```

+    - OpenFDA (Node):
+       ```bash
+       bash -c "node /workspaces/CC/mcp-servers/OpenFDA-MCP-Server/build/index.js"
+       ```

+Notes:
+- Use the full absolute path to the server launcher so the editor can start it reliably.
+- Ensure required runtimes are installed in your environment (`python3` for PubMed, `node` for OpenFDA) and any dependencies are installed.
+- After adding the server, reload the VS Code window (Command Palette → `Developer: Reload Window`) if the MCP server does not appear immediately.

 ### 1. PubMed MCP Server
 Query and analyze medical literature from PubMed.